-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 10.1 Are court proceedings in your jurisdiction public or private?
 If the former, are any options available to the parties to keep the proceedings or related information confidential?

-Although judicial proceedings in Spain are public, the courts can adopt certain measures to protect confidential information when they consider this appropriate.
+Although judicial proceedings in Spain are public, the courts can adopt certain measures to protect confidential information where they consider this appropriate.
 These measures include:

 - making redactions;